-1. Via Annual Reporting: Community health boards will have already answered whether they fully, partially, or cannot meet this measure, within the Local Public Health Act performance measures, in the module in REDCap titled Assure an Adequate Local Public Health Infrastructure: Capacity Measures from National Standards.
+1. Via LPH Act annual reporting: Community health boards will have already answered whether they fully, partially, or cannot meet this measure, within the performance measures, in the module in REDCap titled Assure an Adequate Local Public Health Infrastructure: Capacity Measures from National Standards.

 Note: An annual report is intended for use by the community health board and its community partners.
 Local health departments find that an annual report is a useful document to provide updates to community stakeholders (including advisory committees and governing boards) or for sharing with community members who may be interested in the progress of the community health improvement plan.
 The annual report should consider the other audiences the community health board may want to share the report with.
 Submission of this report to the Minnesota Department of Health meets the documentation requirement for the performance-related accountability measure (PHAB Measure 5.2.4).

 - Monitor and revise community health improvement plan (CHIP annual report)